DishaRevandkar/Battleship/README.md

 The project is organized into three main classes:

-Battleship.java: Main class handling game setup, input, and overall game flow.
+Battleship: Main class handling game setup, input, and overall game flow.

-Board.java: Represents the game board, manages ships, and provides board-related functionalities.
+Board: Represents the game board, manages ships, and provides board-related functionalities.

-Cell.java: Represents individual cells on the game board, manages ship placement, hit status, and display.
+Cell: Represents individual cells on the game board, manages ship placement, hit status, and display.